Thiamine Interactions

 Thiamine + black tea

-lowBlack tea contains antithiamine factors - polyphenols such as tannins and chlorogenic acid - that oxidise thiamine (vitamin B1) into thiochrome-negative, biologically inactive forms in the gut.
-High habitual tea consumption has been linked to reduced thiamine status, especially in populations with marginal B1 intake.
+lowBlack tea contains antithiamine factors - polyphenols such as tannins and chlorogenic acid - that can oxidise thiamine (vitamin B1) into biologically inactive forms in the gut before it is absorbed.
+Heavy habitual tea consumption has been linked to lower thiamine status, mainly in people whose dietary B1 intake is already marginal.
+For most well-nourished adults the effect is modest.

 Related ingredients